What To Do If You Have Found a Lost Dog or Cat

 - Take a photo of the animal.
 There is a good chance you will have to use it later to post it online, to make posters, or to remember the description.

-- Speak softly and see if they want to approach.
+- Speak softly and see if they want to approach you.
 Some may come up right away, which is awesome.
 Do secure them in a safe space, to put an end to their adventures.
 If they seem scared of you, don’t push it, don’t chase.
 Pretend you are indifferent, perhaps turn away from them, so they don’t expect an interaction from you.
 When a timid pet is lost, just a sighting is the perfect break needed to be able to help catch the missing dog or cat.
+Never – ever – never chase.
+Never.

 - If you can’t contain the animal, take notes.
 Be specific on city, location, health of animal, direction headed, etc. All these things may seem trivial, but they can be part of a puzzle, and bring the owners one step closer to solving it.